RavenousLegs

 Hostel in Darul Uloom

 The students have free access to the hostel rooms of Darul Uloom.
-Apart from the religious studies, the students are also encouraged for games and physical training.
+Apart from religious studies, the students are also encouraged in games and physical training.

 Darul Uloom at Taj-Ul-Masajid, Bhopal - Crown of the mosques, largest mosque in India